Suaia Matagi

-Suaia Matagi (born 23 March 1988), also known by the nickname of "Sui", is a professional rugby league footballer who plays as a forward for Doncaster R.L.F.C. in the RFL Championship.
+Suaia Matagi (born 23 March 1988), also known by the nickname of "Sui", is a professional rugby league footballer who plays as a forward for Doncaster in the RFL Championship.
 He is both a New Zealand and Samoan international.

 He previously played for the New Zealand Warriors, the Sydney Roosters, the Penrith Panthers and the Parramatta Eels in the NRL, and the Huddersfield Giants and the Castleford Tigers in the Super League.
 He has also spent time on dual registration from Castleford at Halifax Panthers in the Championship.

 Early life

 Matagi was born in Auckland, New Zealand, to Samoan parents, the second youngest of six brothers.
 He attended Kelston Boys' High School before dropping out at age 14, having become involved in gang violence, and heavy alcohol abuse.

 In 2006, at the age of 17, Matagi was sentenced to three years in prison for assaulting two boys during a drunken rage that occurred when he was 15.
 He served his sentence at Mount Eden Prison, and later Manawatu Prison; his participation in rehabilitation courses saw him granted parole after one year.